 Please note: I am not interested in licensing ‘on spec’ based on revenue-sharing agreements.

 If it helps, I'm normally able to sift through my files and dig out original clips, including longer shots of B-roll footage.
-Many of my videos are filmed with either GoPros or iPhones, so what you're seeing on YouTube is representative of the original video quality!

 If you're just embedding the YouTube player, or playing the video directly from YouTube in a classroom, you don't need to ask: go ahead!

 For any other academic use, email 📧 email@example.com with the size of your audience and a bit of context.
 If it's non-commercial, and not being rebroadcasted or reuploaded anywhere, I'll probably be OK with it!

 If you're from a video platform other than YouTube, and would like to invite me to upload to your platform too, please do get in touch!

 Send an email with your expected CPM and viewcount to 📧 firstname.lastname@example.org.

 I'll ask you to guarantee a minimum of 50% of that over the first few months: I've been burned enough that if a company's not willing to back up its claims like that, I'm not going to be signing with them!